Executive Team

 Executive Vice-President and Chief Regulatory Operations Officer, Canadian Nuclear Safety Commission

-Ramzi was the recipient of the prestigious 2021 Ian McRae award, honouring his substantive contribution to the advancement of nuclear energy in Canada.
+Ramzi is widely recognized for his contributions to nuclear safety, both in Canada and on the international stage.
+In 2021, he received the prestigious Ian McRae award, honouring his substantive contribution to the advancement of nuclear energy in Canada.

-Internationally, Ramzi’s exemplary work includes co-chairing the Fukushima Daiichi Accident Report (2015) and holding the role of President of the Convention on Nuclear Safety (2016–18).
-As a member of the International Atomic Energy Agency (IAEA) Commission on Safety Standards, he has been instrumental in the development of the IAEA Code of Conduct for the Safety and Security of Radioactive Sources and the international categorization of radioactive sources.
+Internationally, Ramzi’s exemplary work includes co-chairing a working group that contributed significantly to the Fukushima Daiichi Accident Report (2015) and serving as President of the Convention on Nuclear Safety (2016–18).
+As a member of the International Atomic Energy Agency (IAEA) Commission on Safety Standards, he has been instrumental in the development of the IAEA Code of Conduct on the Safety and Security of Radioactive Sources and the international categorization of radioactive sources.

-Ramzi was appointed Chair of the IAEA Regulatory Cooperation Forum (2022–25), which promotes international sharing of regulatory knowledge in order to achieve better safety outcomes.
+In 2022, Ramzi was appointed Chair of the IAEA Regulatory Cooperation Forum (2022–25), which promotes the international sharing of regulatory knowledge in order to achieve better safety outcomes.
+His leadership was reaffirmed in 2025, when his chairmanship was renewed for an additional 3-year term.

-In 2024, Ramzi was elected by consensus as President of the Eighth Review Meeting of the Contracting Parties to the Joint Convention on the Safety of Spent Fuel Management and on the Safety of Radioactive Waste Management for a period of 3 years.
+In 2024, Ramzi was elected by consensus as President of the Eighth Review Meeting of the Contracting Parties to the Joint Convention on the Safety of Spent Fuel Management and on the Safety of Radioactive Waste Management (2024–27).
 His priorities for this role are outlined in his speech to the Contracting Parties.
-Ramzi was the first Canadian to serve as President of the Joint Convention, and previously as President of the Convention on Nuclear Safety.
-This election underscores the trust and high regard that global nuclear regulatory peers have for his leadership, Canada’s role on the international stage and the CNSC’s strong commitment to safety.
+As the first Canadian to hold this position, Ramzi’s election reflects the international community’s strong confidence in his leadership and in Canada’s commitment to nuclear safety.

 Technical Support Branch